 The National Beekeeping Centre Wales, established in 2012, and also known as Bees Wales is a not for profit social enterprise company.

 About Bees Wales…

 - We provide free information to members of the public.

-- We train more new beekeepers than any other organization in Wales, at our facilities at Bangor University’s Henfaes Research Centre at Abergwyngregyn – junction 13 off the A55.
+- We train more new beekeepers than any other organization in Wales, at Bangor University’s Henfaes Research Centre at Abergwyngregyn – junction 13 off the A55.

 - We provide support to communities in North Wales for bee-related projects.

 - We meet the public at our self-funded Visitor Centre at Bodnant Welsh Food.

 - We support beekeepers.

 What does Bees Wales do for beekeepers?

 - We want to stock your honey.
 The Visitor Centre is always looking for supplies of well-presented local honey, direct from the producer, especially prize-winning honey, for sale at the Visitor Centre.
 We offer a good price and quick payment.

 - We sell beekeeping consumables: frames and foundation, varroa treatments and winter feed.

 How can beekeepers support Bees Wales?

 - You can help with bee tours at Furnace Farm Apiary, showing the public how we keep bees.

-- You could help with training, apiary sessions, managing our various apiaries, and running classroom sessions at our beekeeping courses.
+- You can help with training, apiary sessions, managing our various apiaries, and running classroom sessions at our beekeeping courses.